M66B/FairEmail/docs/FAQ-zh-rCN.md

 * Warning: used for warning notifications
 * Error: used for error notifications

 See [here](https://developer.android.com/guide/topics/ui/notifiers/notifications#ManageChannels) for details on notification channels.
 In short: tap on the notification channel name to access the channel settings.
-In short: tap on the notification channel name to access the channel settings.

 On Android before Android 8 Oreo you can set the notification sound in the settings.